mariorollojr/Ecoacoustic-Indices/README.md

 - - Run iniatilly in R version 4.0.4, with soundecology version 1.3.3 and seewave version 2.1.6

-It can changed and improved all the time as well as forked if you wish.
+It can be changed and improved all the time as well as forked if you wish.